 - Cook the udon noodles as per packet instructions in salted boiling water.
 I cooked the udon for 3 minutes as per the instructions, then drained the water out and rinsed the noodles under cold running water.

 - Heat the vegetable oil in a wok.
 Once the oil is smoking hot, reduce the heat to medium and tip in the chopped garlic.
 Sauté them for 1 minute.

 - Then add the chopped white part of scallions and sauté them for 2 minutes on medium heat.

 - Now add the shrimps to the wok and let them cook in single layer for 2 minutes.
 Then flip them over and cook for another 2 minutes or until they turn completely opaque.
 Sprinkle salt to taste to season the shrimps & veggies.

 - Once the shrimps are cooked through, return the cooked udon noodles to the wok.
-Drizzle soy sauce, hoisin sauce and vinegar on top of the noodles.
+Drizzle soy sauce, oyster or hoisin sauce and vinegar on top of the noodles.

 - Stir fry the noodles on medium-high flame to mix up sauce evenly and to let each noodle coat with the sauces.

 - Finally sprinkle the chopped greens of scallions and stir fry on high to mix everything thoroughly.
 Your garlic shrimp udon stir fry is ready to serve!
 Enjoy!